South Africa Economy Contracts 2% In First Quarter - UrduPoint

 The manufacturing industry contracted by 8.5 percent.

-The latest figures do not reflect the impact of the coronavirus which only started in March, leading to the shutdown of the country from March 27.
+"The effects of COVID-19 are not only based on what stage we as a country instituted our lockdown," Statistician-General Risenga Maluleke told a local radio station.

-South Africa which has the highest recorded number of coronavirus infections in sub-Saharan Africa, with 144, 264 cases, including 2,529 fatalities.
+"When we kicked in with a lockdown other countries had already instituted their travel restrictions and we can see it in some areas, especially... manufacturing (and) mining."
+South Africa has the highest recorded number of coronavirus infections in sub-Saharan Africa, with 144, 264 cases, including 2,529 fatalities.